Skip to content

 Resume Alt+D Delete session

-Resume Alt+W Toggle workspace filter
+Resume Ctrl+W Toggle workspace filter

 Resume (type) Fuzzy filter